Get a quick estimate on your NPV returns.

 What is net present value (NPV)?

-NPV or the net present value is an important tool that shows the difference between the present value of future cash flows and the current investment.
+NPV or the net present value shows the difference between the present value of future cash flows and the current investment.
 We derive the present value of expected cash flows by discounting them at a specified rate of return.
 NPV is a widely used cash-budgeting method for assessing projects and investments.

 Frequently Asked Questions

 What is an NPV calculator?

 An NPV calculator estimates the current value of an investment.
 Using the calculator, you can calculate the value of an investment or project based on expenses, revenue, and capital costs.
 You can use it to determine if the project is worth investing in.
 You need to enter the investment amount, discount rate, and number of years into the formula box of the NPV calculator.
 The calculator shows you the present value of inflows and net current value based on the type of inflows you select.

 NPV is the difference between the present value of future cash inflows and the present value of cash outflows.
 On the other hand, the internal rate of return (IRR) is the rate at which the net present value of cash inflows is equal to the net present value of cash outflows.

 What are the expected cash flows?

 The Upstox NPV calculator determines two values as results.
 The first one is NPV, and the second is called the “expected cash flows”.
 This is the present value of all of your cash inflows but does not take the initial investment into account.